 - Your hydraulic bearing cushion measurement is likely too big (greater than 3/8") OR the master cylinder pushrod is adjusted too tight and is not allowing the master cylinder to return to the fully extended position.
 Recheck your cushion measurements and your math, as well as the pushrod adjustment.
-The CSC is not rebuildable.
+The CSC is not able to be rebuilt.
 It is an OE part that we modify so that it will work with our transmissions.